 In the 20 years we've run this program, we have not had any serious incidents, but the risk is always there.

 Making sure your chemicals are packaged and labelled are the two most important steps you can take to reduce the risk to your personal safety, the safety of others and the environment.

 Learn more about this program and the importance of following the steps above in our two-part video series:

-If you must store chemicals in your home for a short term, it is critical to store them safely and properly until you can deposit them at a designated depot.
-Safe storage methods may differ, but instructions are typically provided on the product label or directions enclosed with the packaging.
+If you must store chemicals in your home for a short time, it's vital to store them safely and properly.
+Look for instructions on your product labels.
+Look for directions that come with the packaging of your product.

-Look for symbols on the label that indicate flammable, corrosive or toxic hazards.
-If you are in doubt, contact the retailer from whom you purchased the product and request a Material Safety Data Sheet (MSDS).
-The MSDS provides key information and safety recommendations related to the product.
+Look for symbols on the label that show flammable, corrosive or toxic hazards.
+If you are in doubt, ask your retailer for a Material Safety Data Sheet (MSDS).
+The MSDS provides key safety details.